taranis-ai/taranis-ai/README.md

 presenters, and publishers.
 There is no limit to how many of these you have.
 The default docker installation deploys one instance of each for you automatically.

-Adding a collector node: Log in as an `admin`, then navigate to Configuration -> Collectors nodes.
+Adding a collector node: TL;DR: no action needed.
+Longer version: This is done automatically on startup if no collectors are defined, unless you define `SKIP_DEFAULT_COLLECTOR=true` environment variable.
+To verify: Log in as an `admin`, then navigate to Configuration -> Collectors nodes.
+You should see `Default Docker Collector` in the list.

+Adding a presenter node: Log in as an `admin`, then navigate to Configuration -> Presenters nodes.
 Click `Add new`.
 Enter any name and description.
 For URL, enter `http://collectors/` and for key, enter `supersecret` (or whatever password you chose during the installation).
 Click `Save`.

-Adding a presenter node: repeat the process at Configuration -> Presenters nodes.
-Fill in the fields.
-For URL, enter `http://presenters/`.
-Don't forget to set the password.

 Adding a publisher node: repeat the process at Configuration -> Publishers nodes.
 Fill in the fields.
 For URL, enter `http://publishers/`.
 Don't forget to